cakephp/docs/en/development/routing.rst

 .. php:method:: parse($url)

-    :param string $url: The string url to parse.
+    :param string $url: The string URL to parse.

-    Parses an incoming url, and generates an array of request parameters that Dispatcher can act upon.
+    Parses an incoming URL, and generates an array of request parameters that Dispatcher can act upon.
 Extending this method allows you to customize how incoming URLs are converted into an array.
 Return ``false`` from URL to indicate a match failure.